johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 # Publishing MPD #

 > I think you are touching something that is not already existing...
 For example, if we talk about evangelism, it may well be a new way of approaching evangelism, but we already have many methods of evangelism.
-But discipleship is something that is really (an) innovative thing!— Burkinabé theological educator, 2010
+But discipleship is something that is really (an) innovative thing!—**Burkinabé theological educator, 2010**

-> Freely you have received, therefore freely give— Jesus,  Matthew 10.8
+> Freely you have received, therefore freely give—**Jesus,  Matthew 10.8**

 ## Books for African contexts ##

-Over the past three or four decades, the African Christian community has been multiplying and expanding massively.
-So much so that the global Christian community's statistical centre of gravity is now located in Africa.
+Over the past three-to-four decades, the African Christian community has multiplied and expanded massively, such that the global Christian community's statistical centre of gravity is now located in Africa.

 While this extraordinary numerical growth has taken place there has been a relative shortage of book publishing within Africa.
-Resources serving to edify, disciple and inspire Christian communities have been especially sparse in Francophone Africa.
+Resources serving to edify, disciple and inspire Christian communities have been especially sparse within Francophone Africa.

-Furthermore, many books are imports or translations of books written for Christians in different—generally Western—cultural contexts, where quite different questions, cultural values and theological imperatives are considered significant.
-In short, many Christian textbooks used in leadership training are contextually inappropriate.
+Furthermore, many books are imports or translations of books written for Christians in different, generally Western, cultural contexts—wherein quite different questions, cultural values and theological imperatives are considered significant.
+In short, many Christian textbooks used in African leadership training are contextually inappropriate.

-Added to this is the economic costs of books published and distributed in a way that is primarily designed to protect the commercial interests of authors, book publishers, distributers and retailers.
-This results in many books being practically unattainable to those who are economically poor, including many leaders who are hungry for resources to enrich their vocational work of forming disciples.
+Added to this, books are published and distributed in a manner principally designed to protect the commercial interests of authors, publishers, distributers and retailers.
+Consequently, many books are practically unattainable to those who are economically marginalised—including many dedicated leaders hungry for resources to enrich their vocational work of making Christian disciples.

-These leaders mediate between two cultural worlds: orality cultures and literacy cultures.
-They need textbooks that will facilitate, rather than hinder this mediation.
-Textbooks that can be readily translated, where appropriate, into ethnic, mother-tongue languages.
-Textbooks that can be reproduced and distributed using a low-cost licensing system that facilitate and energises, rather than enervates, missional activity.
+These leaders mediate between two cultural worlds: those of orality and literacy respectively.
+Consequently, their need is for textbooks that *facilitate*, rather than hinder their movement and mediation between these cultures.
+Textbooks that can be readily translated into ethnic, mother-tongue languages.
+Textbooks that can be reproduced and distributed in a manner that favours the econcomically marginalised and that facilitates and energises, rather than enervates, missional activity.

 ## A new publishing philosophy ##

-*Maize Plant Discipleship* is published with a missional philosophy at its heart, intended to practical fostering and facilitate a widespread adoption of Christian discipleship praxis.
+*Maize Plant Discipleship* is published with such a missional philosophy at its heart: to practically foster and facilitate a widespread adoption of Christian discipleship praxis, led by contextual African leaders and learners.

-**It does not represent a commercial publishing venture**.
-Rather, MPD content is made available with a free-at-source license, which allows books to be reproduced, published and distributed without breaching copyright.

-The *Creative Commons* [licence][Licensing] must identify the original author and translators and must be retained as an integral part of the publication.
-In this way, the license respects and maintains the personal copyright of the author, yet it also releases the traditionally tight, commercial grip of copyright owners and publishers, upon reproduction and printing.

 ---

-> **The goal of this licensing arrangement is to enable African leaders to decide how the MPD resource is employed, facilitating forms of discipleship training that are most appropriate to African contexts.**
+> **MPD is not a commercial publishing venture.

+> Instead, MPD resources are licenced for reproduction under the terms of a free-at-source [*Creative Commons* licence][Licensing].**

 ---

+This licence:

+- 	allows resources (textbooks) to be reproduced, published and distributed without breaching copyright.

+Providing any reproduction

+-	identifies the original author and translators;

+-	retains the licence as an integral element.

+In this way, the license respects and maintains the personal copyright of the author and of translators—yet it also releases the traditionally tight, commercial grip of copyright owners and publishers upon reproduction.

 ## Publishing and distribution examples ##